REF 2021 – Impact

 Arrangements are in place to enable institutions to submit case studies that include confidential information, with the agreement of the relevant organisation(s).
 Please see para.
 307 in the REF 2021 Guidance on Submissions.

 Information is required about the environment for research and enabling impact for each submitting unit, relating to the period 1 August 2013 to 31 July 2020.
 A template for REF5b is provided in Annex I of the Guidance on Submissions.

 - HEFCE REF2014 Impact Case Study searchable database: http://impact.ref.ac.uk/CaseStudies/

 - HEFCE REF2014 impact maps: http://www.hefce.ac.uk/rsrch/REFimpact/impactmaps/

-- The nature, scale and beneficiaries of research impact: An initial analysis of Research Excellence Framework (REF) 2014 impact case studies (King’s College London report): http://www.kcl.ac.uk/sspp/policy-institute/publications/Analysis-of-REF-impact.pdf
+- The nature, scale and beneficiaries of research impact: An analysis of Research Excellence Framework (REF) 2014 impact case studies (by King’s College London report): http://www.kcl.ac.uk/sspp/policy-institute/publications/Analysis-of-REF-impact.pdf